Blowup algebras of determinantal ideals in prime characteristic: Introduction

-Our main tool in this manuscript is the notion of $F$-pure filtrations (Definition \ref{DefFpureFilt}) and symbolic $F$-purity (Definition \ref{DefSymbolicFpure}).
-If the $F$-pure filtration is given by symbolic powers, we say that the ideal is symbolic $F$-pure.
-Ideals that are symbolic $F$-pure produce symbolic Rees algebras and symbolic associated graded algebras that are $F$-pure (see Theorem \ref{mainCharP}).
-As for the classical notion of $F$-purity, there exists a criterion that allows us to test symbolic $F$-purity (see Theorem \ref{ThmFedders}), which resembles the one given by Fedder \cite{FedderFputityFsing}.
-Symbolic $F$-purity implies $F$-purity; however, the converse is not true: in Example \ref{ExFpureNotSymb} we show that even strong $F$-regularity does not imply symbolic $F$-purity.
-Examples of symbolic $F$-pure ideals include square-free monomial ideals (see Example \ref{SqFree_Example}) and determinantal ideals (see Theorems \ref{ThmSFPGen}, \ref{ThmSFPSym}, \ref{ThmSFPPf}, and \ref{ThmSFPHankel}).
+Our main tool in this manuscript is our new notion of $F$-split filtration (Definition \ref{DefFpureFilt}).
+If the $F$-split filtration is given by symbolic powers of an ideal, we say that the ideal is symbolic $F$-split (Definition \ref{DefSymbolicFpure}).
+Ideals that are symbolic $F$-split produce symbolic Rees algebras and symbolic associated graded algebras that are $F$-split (see Theorem \ref{mainCharP}).
+As for the classical notion of $F$-purity, there exists a criterion that allows us to test when an ideal is symbolic $F$-split (see Theorem \ref{ThmFedders}) which resembles the one given by Fedder \cite{FedderFputityFsing}.
+We note that if an ideal is symbolic $F$-split, then its quotient ring is $F$-split.
+However, the converse is not true: in Example \ref{ExFpureNotSymb} we show that even strong $F$-regularity does not imply that the ideal is symbolic $F$-split.
+Examples of symbolic $F$-split ideals include square-free monomial ideals (see Example \ref{SqFree_Example}) and determinantal ideals (see Theorems \ref{ThmSFPGen}, \ref{ThmSFPSym}, \ref{ThmSFPPf}, and \ref{ThmSFPHankel}).
 We refer to Corollary \ref{CorH} and Example \ref{ExZhibek} for additional examples.
 Using these ideas, we are able to answer a question raised by Huneke\footnote{ BIRS-CMO workshop on {\it Ordinary and Symbolic Powers of Ideals} Summer of 2017, Casa Matem\'atica Oaxaca, Mexico.} regarding $F$-K\"onig ideals (see Example \ref{negativeHuneke}) which arose in connection to the Conforti-Cornu\'ejols conjecture \cite{CC}.
-We also show that $a$-invariants and depths of symbolic $F$-pure ideals have good behavior (see Proposition \ref{PropSymbFpureDepthAinv}).
+We also show that $a$-invariants and depths of symbolic $F$-split ideals have good behavior (see Proposition \ref{PropSymbFpureDepthAinv}).
 In addition, there is a finite test to verify that their symbolic and ordinary powers coincide (see Theorem \ref{ThmCompare}).

-We point out that this manuscript contains the results of a previous preprint by the second and third authors posted previously on the arxiv \cite{MNBarxiv}, which contained a critical mistake \cite[Lemma 5.4]{MNBarxiv}.
-The previous preprint \cite{MNBarxiv} is corrected, replaced, and expanded by this work.